Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

 <br>

-* [Code Institute](https://github.com/Code-Institute-Org/python-essentials-template) for providing the walkthrough guided videos and code.
+* [Code Institute](https://github.com/Code-Institute-Org/python-essentials-template) for providing the walkthrough guided videos,code and the student support they have.

 * [Favicon](https://favicon.io/) for the website favicon.